 In order to bid in the auction, you will need to be registered as a bidder in the corresponding auction catalogue.
 If you have already purchased a work of art with Karl & Faber, you will soon be admitted as a bidder.
 However, new customers will need to send us a copy of their photo ID as well as proof of their address.
 Once we have received your documents, you will be admitted as a bidder in the online only auction.

 As soon as you have been admitted as a bidder in the auction and registered for the corresponding catalogue, you will be able to place bids.
 To do so, simply enter your highest bids for your chosen lots, that is, the maximum amount you would be willing to pay for that lot.
 If another bidder outbids you, your bid will be automatically increased by a bidding increment until your maximum bid is reached.

-The bidding increments used in Karl & Faber auctions are those listed in the drop down menu on the web page of the corresponding lot.
+The bidding increments used in Karl & Faber auctions are those listed in important information on the web page of the corresponding lot.